 Remember, turtles are cold-blooded, so they don’t create body heat.
 If the outside is warmer than the turtle, it makes sense for them to leave their limbs out.

-In captivity, this is often a sign that the turtle’s enclosure isn’t warm enough.
+As pets, this is often a sign that the turtle’s enclosure isn’t warm enough.
 In these cases, we recommend increasing the overall temperature.

 In the wild, this is usually a sign that the weather is colder than the turtle was expecting.
 However, unless it gets far too cold, this typically isn’t a problem.